A Kale Smoothie recipe that actually tastes amazing! The perfect breakfast or snack, with no bananas and full of protein.

 If it’s too thick, add the extra 1/2 cup water.
 If it’s too thin and runny, add a handful of ice or more frozen fruit.
 Serve immediately!

-smoothie blended in blender, looking into it
+green smoothie blended in blender

 Can I make this the night before?